Tropical toric maximum likelihood estimation: Introduction

-where $p$ ranges over $\overline{\mathcal{M}}_{reg} \setminus \mathcal{H}$, the regular locus of the projective closure $\overline{\mathcal{M}}$ of the model, minus the hypersurface $\mathcal{H}$ consisting of the poles and zeros of the likelihood function.
+Maximum likelihood estimation is a classical problem in statistics, which asks to find the distributions in the model $\mathcal{M}$ that best explain observed data.
+These distributions are called the maximum likelihood estimates (MLEs).
+In the discrete setting, the data is recorded in a vector $u\in\N^n$ and the MLEs are among the critical points $\hat{p}$ of the likelihood function where $p$ ranges over $\overline{\mathcal{M}}_{reg} \setminus \mathcal{H}$, the regular locus of the projective closure $\overline{\mathcal{M}}$ of the model, minus the hypersurface $\mathcal{H}$ consisting of the poles and zeros of the likelihood function.
 The critical points of $\ell_u$ and their relation to the geometry of the model are a well-studied topic in algebraic statistics.
 In particular, the number of complex critical points is independent of the (generic) data $u$, and the resulting invariant is called the ML degree of the variety $\overline{\mathcal{M}}$ \cite{MLdegree, Solving_likelihood, huh_2014_likelihood}. \\ ~ \\ The tropical maximum likelihood estimation problem was introduced by Agostini et al. in \cite{agostini_2023_likelihood} and deals with finding the critical points of the likelihood function for data defined over the field $\RP$ of real Puiseux series.
 Elements in this field are formal power series $r=\sum_{i=1}^\infty c_it^{\alpha_i}$ with increasing rational exponents of bounded denominator.
 By thinking of $t$ as a small parameter, this setup can be used to model the asymptotic behavior of the maximum likelihood problem.
 The field of Puiseux series comes with the $t$-adic valuation $\val:r\mapsto\alpha_1$ that returns the smallest exponent in a given series.
 Starting from a data vector $u\in \RP^n$, the critical points of the likelihood function will lie in $(K^*)^n:=(\CP\backslash\lbrace 0\rbrace)^n$ and their asymptotic behavior is captured by their valuations.
 The goal of \emph{tropical maximum likelihood estimation} is to find the tropical critical points $\hat{q}:=\val(\hat{p})$ from the {tropical data vector} $w:=\val(u)$ directly.
 The adjective ``tropical'' reflects that this problem is naturally addressed using tools from tropical geometry \cite{maclagan_2015_introduction}.
 Throughout this paper we will assume that $w\geq0$ and there exists at least one index $i\in[n]$ for which $w_i = 0$.

 The tropical maximum likelihood estimation problem was solved for linear models by Agostini et al. \cite{agostini_2023_likelihood} and for a generalization to arbitrary matroids by Ardila, Eur and Penaguiao \cite{ardila_2023_tropical}.
 Both works find that the ML degree of the respective models is equal to Crapo's beta invariant of the matroid associated with the model.
 This reconfirms the ML degree computation for linear models found elsewhere; see \cite{MLdegree}.
 Furthermore, they find an explicit description of the multivalued map taking tropical data vector $w$ to tropical critical points $\hat{q}$ for some particular cases. \\ ~ \\ In this paper, we consider the tropical maximum likelihood estimation problem for toric models.
 A toric model is parametrized by an integer matrix